southpolemonkey/study_notes/linux.md

 ### 2>&1 meaning

-> >& is the syntax to redirect a stream to another file descriptor - 0 is stdin, 1 is stdout, and 2 is stderr.
+> `>&` is the syntax to redirect a stream to another file descriptor - 0 is stdin, 1 is stdout, and 2 is stderr.

-## shadowsocks

-install

 ## automatically start